objeck/objeck-lsp/README.md

 ## Upcoming Updates
 Reviving this effort to provide the following
+1. Clean up configuration options
+1. Project build support for non-VSCode clients
 1. ~~Better support for Sublime and other text editors (current implementation is based on message ordering from VSCode)~~
-2. ~~STDIO support for Sublime and other text editors~~
+1. ~~STDIO support for Sublime and other text editors~~
-3. Named pipe support for VSCode
+1. Named pipe support for VSCode

 ![alt text](images/design.svg "Objeck LSP")